This section of the documentation explains how you should handle settings related to the video pass-through cameras.

 As previously mentioned, by default, the virtual pass-through layer is always behind VR regardless of where in the physical world the objects are located.
 That means you won’t see your hands through an object located a few meters away even if you raise your hands close to your face.
-XR-1 Developer Edition utilizes color and infrared cameras to estimate the depth of real-world objects in real-time.
+Varjo XR-3 utilizes color and infrared cameras to estimate the depth of real-world objects in real-time.

 To enable depth estimation, call this:

 Then submit VR application depth and toggle depth testing by attaching a properly populated varjo_ViewExtensionDepth extension for the layer.
 Submit the layer with varjo_LayerFlag_DepthTesting flag enabled.
 After this is done, your hands will be occluded when they are closer than the virtual object.